operator-playground-io/Docker-tile/tutorials/docker-101.md

     ![Docker vs VM](_images/Docker-vs-VM.png  "Difference between Docker and VM")

-**Why Containers ?**

-Containers provide the following benefits
+**Advantages of using Containers**

+Unlike virtual machines, containers do not have high overhead and hence enable more efficient usage of the underlying system and resources.
+Containers provide the following benefits:

 - Reduced IT management resources

 - Reduced size of snapshots

-- Quicker spinning up apps
+- Quick Apps Spin up

 - Reduced and simplified security updates

 - Less code to transfer, migrate, and upload workloads

-Unlike virtual machines, containers do not have high overhead and hence enable more efficient usage of the underlying system and resources.

 The isolation and security aspects of Docker allow many containers to be run simultaneously on a given host.
 Once packaged, containers can be shipped and run anywhere.